 Where: RAW-Gelände in Revaler Straße 99

 Now this is a Christmas market with a unique theme!
 We loved the medieval setting of the Historic Christmas Market Friedrichshain.
-It is probably the most unique Christmas market in Berlin as the stalls here do not sell the usual Christmas decorations, but rather artisan crafts that have been handmade by wood carvers and blacksmiths.
+It is probably the most unique in Berlin as the stalls here do not sell the usual Christmas decorations.
+But rather artisan crafts that have been handmade by wood carvers and blacksmiths.

 You can even buy freshly baked bread from a bread artisan who kneads and bakes the bread in a wood-fired clay oven, right before your eyes!